 Do you volunteer?
 If so, congratulations!
 Volunteerism is one of the most cherished of American values.
-You are one of the nearly 64.5 million Americans who volunteer every year, and the worth of your volunteer time has reached $21.79 per hour.
+You are one of the nearly 64.5 million Americans who volunteer every year, and the worth of your volunteer time has reached $22.55 per hour (estimated value in 2013).

 If you are looking for a way to volunteer or do more of it, here are some tips for finding that perfect volunteer spot.